kennedynjoroge/gallery/README.md

-# Gallery Portal DevOps Experimental PlayGround
+# Gallery Portal DevOps PlayGround
 This web application was forked to setup a CI-CD Pipeline.

 Some few changes made are: